nimroddanielmaayan/chrome-extensions/notes.md

   and how they need to be modified for content scripts

-- Message passing (lesson 63): In this lesson, there's an example of why message passing between scripts is important.
-We want to create a button in the extension popup, which will toggle the overlay (which is shown or removed using a content script)
+- Message passing (lesson 63): In this lesson, there's an example of why message passing between scripts is so important.
+We want to create a button in the extension popup, which will toggle the overlay (which is shown or removed using a content script).
+So, the popup and the content script need a way to communicate

-## Section 7: Project Section (skipped for now, complete this later)
+## Section 7: Adblock Extension Project

+### General

+- This is a very simplified, basic version of an ad blocker.
+It has a minimal UI

+- The Web Request API was what ad blockers used in manifest version 2.
+Since version 3, they use the Declarative Net Request API

+### The Declarative Net Request API

+- This API can measure, modify and even block web requests, in real-time

+- The basic technique that ad blockers use is simply to search for URL calls to well-known ad servers, and to "cancel" these calls.
+There are third-party API servers that serve updated lists of these URLs

+- To implement this, we need to create a json file with rules and priorities for the API to follow

 ## Section 8: Chrome Web Store Publishing